HSBL-ko-gyo/easyeda2kicad_gui/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-This software includes the [easyeda2kicad](https://github.com/uPesy/easyeda2kicad) tool which is also licensed under the AGPL-3.0 license.